 64% of adults aged 45-64 had at least one drink per week

 41% of adults aged 16-24 had at least one drink per week

 Boomers abstain less from alcohol than their younger counterparts and statistically consume more alcohol than Millennials or Gen Zs.
 Hence, targeting this audience for brand awareness campaigns makes perfect sense.

 What we also noticed, however, is that despite higher awareness, BrewDog loses some points at later stages of the funnel.
 Out of 44%, only 63% are considering this brand (vs 31% and 65% among Millennial men for comparison).
 Also, of the above, 38% prefer BrewDog to other beers and only 33% are using the brand.

 BrewDog could improve its funnel by tailoring its campaigns even more to this generation.
 For example, dwell more on how age enables a richer and fuller lifestyle.
 Recruiting more mature ambassadors, which the brand already has aplenty, could be one way to accomplish that.

 On the other hand, there’s also room to grow.
 BrewDog has a strong potential to convert more secondary audiences — female beer fans and Boomers.
-Doubling up on tailoring a portion of their messaging towards them could lead to significant gains at the later stages of the funnel, and sales volumes subsequently.
+Doubling down on tailoring a portion of their messaging towards them could lead to significant gains at the later stages of the funnel and sales volumes subsequently.